Voss: Coat of arms

-The old arms were granted on 8 July 1977.
-They show a deer on a red background.
+The original coat of arms was granted on 8 July 1977 and was in use until 1 January 2020, when the municipality was enlarged.
+The official blazon is "Gules, a deer stag argent" (På raud grunn ein opprett kvit hjort).
+This means the arms have a red field (background) and the charge is a deer stag with antlers.
+The charge has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The arms are based on the seal of Peter, who was the owner of the farm Finne in Voss, one of the largest farms in Western Norway during the Middle Ages.
 He used a silver deer on a red background as his personal coat of arms in 1303.
 His son also used a deer on his seals, as did most of their relatives until 1460.
 The shape and position of the deer varied, but it always was the main figure.
+The arms were designed by Hallvard Trætteberg.
+The municipal flag was nearly the same design as the coat of arms, the main difference was the placement of the deer legs.